gil-kart/LilachShop/README.md

 Welcome!

+In here I will present a group project I did with:
+LizaSivashova
+TALHS16
+MacDucky
+Omer794

-In here I will present LilachShop.
-LilachShop is a software for managing a flower store.
+It is called LilachShop and it is a software for managing a flower store.

 # Installation and prequisites #
 after cloning the project, run the script LilachShop [clean, install]